|

 The best way to make this a viable and cost effective trip is with a Eurail Rail Pass (see How Rail Passes Work).
 The Select Pass or Saver Pass (for two traveling together) allows the choice of countries to travel through and a number of days of travel.
 One version is for consecutive days, the other for a number of days of travel to be used within a two month period.
 What you choose will depend on how many stops you want make.
-After all, you’re planning your own trip with the freedom of the romantics.
+After all, you’re planning your own trip with the freedom of the Romantics.
 Travel a bit, then stop and explore, a little farther, stop and explore.
 You could get point to point tickets, but a rail pass allows the freedom to get off and on and travel when you like.
 Show up at the station and get on a train, or arrive in a city and take excursion trains for that day.
 If you want to explore 5 cities or regions get 6 or 8 days of travel on the pass, the select pass goes up to 14 days of travel.
-Go

-Europe US Following the Rhine Route
+Following the Rhine River Route

-Trains Curiously German DB (Deutschbahn) trains operate in Switzerland, but Swiss trains (SBB) don’t generally venture into Germany.
+Curiously German DB (Deutschbahn) trains operate in Switzerland, but Swiss trains (SBB) don’t generally venture into Germany.
 One can speculate whether this is due to Swiss neutrality and Germany’s historic tendency for adventure beyond its borders (ahem), but it does make route planning a bit simpler.
 You can use either the DB website for route selection or the Swiss SBB site for Switzerland, these two sites are the clearest and most detailed in English (best to use the DB site if you want to venture into France or Holland from Germany, the SBB if from Switzerland) and each site will have more detail and more trains listed for their own country.
 If you have a rail pass, you don’t need to purchase tickets through these sites, just use them to plan routes and times.
 With a pass you show up and get on the train you want.
 Once on board, the German DB trains provide a Travel Plan (Reiseplan) which lists the stops and schedule times, with connections, times and tracks (Gleis) to other destinations from each stop.

-Switzerland In Switzerland,
+In Switzerland,

 you can of course take Swiss trains with your multi-country pass, but